Scientific Name: Vermivora chrysoptera

 How You Can Help

-- Purchase a Restore the Wild Membership to support the DGIF’s habitat restoration work, such as that in progress for golden-winged warblers at Highland WMA.
+- Purchase a Restore the Wild Membership to support the DWR’s habitat restoration work, such as that in progress for golden-winged warblers at Highland WMA.
 The membership also serves as your pass to visit this WMA and over 40 others throughout the Commonwealth.

 - If you are a landowner west of the Blue Ridge, learn how you can improve habitat on your property for golden-winged warbler.
-Contact your local DGIF Private Lands Wildlife Biologist for a consultation or refer to this helpful guide for land managers and landowners.
+Contact your local DWR Private Lands Wildlife Biologist for a consultation or refer to this helpful guide for land managers and landowners.

 - Start e-Birding.
 Submit all of your golden-winged warbler observations to eBird.
 This public database is utilized by ornithologists and conservationists.
 Your observations may help inform their work!

 - Keep cats indoors and restrain when outdoors.
 Golden-winged warblers are ground nesters, making them extra vulnerable to free roaming cats.

 - Stay on designated trails, while enjoying the outdoors.
 Golden-winged warblers often nest on the ground along edges of roads and trails, making them vulnerable to wandering footsteps, horse hooves, bike tires, and off-road vehicles.